zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/tflow_nn_stcube/_index.md

 ---
 title: Learn how to build and run a neural network model on an ST board.

-description: Build a letter recognition neural network model using Tensorflow and deploy it on an ST board.
+description: Build a letter recognition neural network model using Tensorflow and deploy it on an STM32 B-L475E-IOT01A2 board.

 minutes_to_complete: 45